ou-cpwo/chi-sird-2026/README.md

-**Website for CHI 2026 Workshop:** Sociotechnical Imaginaries of Responsible Design - A Case for Mitigating Gender-based Online Harm
+# CHI 2026 Workshop on Socio-technical Imaginaries for Responsible Design